housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 Let's quickly go through what this file does.

-1. We just created an array of routes, each with a relative **path** that maps to a specific **component**<br>
+1. We just created an array of routes, each with a relative *path* that maps to a specific *component*<br>
 2. Our header navigation links will route to a number of different paths; `news`, `newest`, `show`, `ask` and `jobs`.
-All these paths, including the root path, will map to our `StoriesComponent`<br>
+All these paths will map to our `StoriesComponent`
-3. We've set up our root path to redirect to `news` which should return the list of top stories<br>
+3. We've set up our root path to redirect to `news` which should return the list of top stories
-3. We're passing down `storyType` as a parameter through the `data` property.
-This lets us have a story type associated for each route (we'll need this when we use our data service to fetch the list of stories)<br>
+3. Where we're mapping to `StoriesComponent`, we pass down `storiesType` as a parameter through the `data` property.
+This lets us have a story type associated for each route (we'll need this when we use our data service to fetch the list of stories)
-4. `:page` is used as a token so that `StoriesComponent` can fetch the list of stories for a specific page<br>
+4. `:page` is used as a token so that `StoriesComponent` can fetch the list of stories for a specific page
-5. `:id` is similarly used so that `ItemCommentsComponent` can obtain all the comments for the specific item
+5. `:id` is similarly used so that `ItemCommentsComponent` can obtain all the comments for a specific item

 There's a lot more you can do with routing, but this basic setup should be everything we need.
 Now let's open `app.module.ts` to register our routing.